planetbeing/xpwn/README.markdown

 The most common use of the '-e' flag is to disable automatic activation, i.e.
 '-e "Phone Activation"'.
 Note that the double-quotes are necessary.

--nobbupdate disables Apple's baseband upgrade program from running during the restore.
-However, bbupdate must be enabled for unlocking with BootNeuter.
+-nowipe disables Apple's wiping of the NAND (user data), before proceeding with the restore.
+This allows the restore to happen much, much more quickly.

 -unlock, -use39, -use46, -cleanup, -3, and -4 are valid only if you merge the BootNeuter package.
 These provide instructions to BootNeuter (which provides